cmdcnd/IntunePoliciesPublic/README.md

   ```

   * Import/Restore the templates to Intune
-  Note: See screenshot below of what the root folder should look like.
+  Note: The path should be the folder in the screen shot.
   ```
-  Start-IntuneRestoreConfig -Path path\to\root\folder\of\templates
+  Start-IntuneRestoreConfig -Path c:\intunebackups\
   ```
   ![alt text](img/rootdirectory.png "Root Folder")